Eye Movement Desensitization and Reprocessing (EMDR)

 Summary

-• Bilateral stimulation is central: Eye movements, sounds, or taps help clients process distressing memories with less emotional overwhelm.
+• EMDR is an evidence-based therapy for trauma that helps clients process distressing memories with less emotional overwhelm.

-• Brief, structured therapy: EMDR typically produces significant results in 6–15 sessions without extensive homework.
+• EMDR is a structured, short-term approach—often delivering meaningful results in as few as 6–15 sessions.
 By leveraging an EHR like TheraPlatform for efficient documentation, therapists can organize sessions with ease.

 Streamline your practice with One EHR